Skip to main content

 • A small talk responder and fallback handler

-AI node types used: Intent Classification Agent, Text Generation, Custom Agent (with Knowledge Base) Patterns demonstrated: Intent classification, Knowledge base RAG, Hybrid AI + business rules
+AI node types used: Intent Classification Agent, Text Generation, Custom Agent (with Knowledge Base and Send as Chat Reply) Patterns demonstrated: Intent classification, Knowledge base RAG, Hybrid AI + business rules, Session state management

 Architecture overview

-The app uses an Intent Classification Agent node to classify each user message and route it to the right handler.
-Each intent maps to a separate output branch on the node, eliminating the need for a separate Condition node.
+The app is a Chat Driven workflow that uses an Intent Classification Agent to classify each user message and route it to the right handler.
+Each intent maps to a separate output branch on the node, eliminating the need for a Condition node.
+Each handler terminates in a Custom Agent node with Send as Chat Reply enabled, which delivers the response directly to the Chat component and updates session memory.

 Data model